-Breast thermography detects the physiologic changes in the breast tissue that have been shown to correlate with cancerous or pre-cancerous states.
-It is widely acknowledged that cancers, even in their earliest stages need nutrients to maintain or accelerate their growth.
-In order to facilitate this process blood vessels are caused to remain open, inactive blood vessels are activated and new ones are formed, a process known as neoangiogenisis.
-This vascular process causes an increase in surface temperature in the affected regions which can be viewed with infrared imaging cameras.
-Additionally the newly formed or activated blood vessels have a distinct appearance which thermography can detect.
+Breast thermography detects the physiological changes in the breast tissue that correlate with cancerous or pre-cancerous states.
+Cancers, even in their earliest stages, need nutrients to maintain or accelerate their growth.
+To provide nutrients and oxygen to a growing abnormality, blood vessels are caused to remain open, inactive blood vessels are activated and new ones are formed, in a process called neoangiogenesis.
+This vascular process causes the surface temperature to increase in the affected regions, which is seen using infrared imaging cameras.
+Additionally, the newly formed or activated blood vessels have a distinct appearance which thermography can detect.

-Thermography is a physiologic test which can demonstrate the aforementioned changes.
-As such it cannot identify tumors.
-It provides the clinician with extremely useful information regarding areas of abnormality which can be examined clinically and with anatomic tests.
-Since thermal imaging detects changes at the cellular level, studies suggest that this test can detect activity eight to ten years BEFORE any other test.
-This makes it unique in that it affords us the opportunity to view changes before the actual formation of the tumor.
-Studies have shown that by the time a tumor has grown to sufficient size to be detectable by physical examination or mammography, it has in fact been growing for several years achieving more than twenty-five doublings of the malignant cell colony.
+Thermography is a physiological test.
+Therefore, it cannot identify tumors, but it does provide the clinician with extremely useful information regarding areas of abnormality which can be examined clinically and with anatomic tests.
+By the time a tumor has grown large enough to be detectable by physical examination or mammography; it has in fact been growing for several years, doubling in size more than 25 times from the original malignant cell colony.
+Since thermal imaging detects changes at the cellular level, studies suggest that this test can detect activity – such as neoangiogenesis – eight to ten years BEFORE any other test.
+Thermography affords us the unique opportunity to view the physiological changes that occur BEFORE the actual formation of the tumor.

 According to the 1998 Merck Manual, for every case of breast cancer diagnosed each year, five to ten women will needlessly undergo a painful breast biopsy.
-Statistically therefore each woman who undergoes annual screening mammograms for ten years has at least a fifty percent chance of undergoing a breast biopsy.
-Breast thermography has been researched for over forty years with a data base of over 1/4 million women.
+Statistically then, each woman who undergoes annual screening mammograms for ten years has at least a fifty percent chance of undergoing a breast biopsy.
+Breast thermography has been researched for over forty years with a database of over 1/4 million women.
 There are over 800 peer-reviewed thermographic studies.
-This research has concluded that a persistently abnormal themogram is consistent with a 22 fold increase in the risk of developing breast cancer.
-Because of the safety inherent in the test, thermography can be performed on an individual of any age, including those who are pregnant or breast feeding.
+This research has concluded that a persistently abnormal Thermogram indicates a 22-fold increase in the risk of developing breast cancer.
+Because of the safety of the test, thermography can be performed on any individual of any age, including those who are pregnant or breastfeeding.

 In 1995, the Lancet, a prestigious British medical journal, reported that “since mammographic screening was introduced in 1983, the incidence of ductal carcinoma in situ “DCIS”, which represents 12% of all breast cancer cases, has increased by 328% and 200% of this increase is due to the use of mammography.